difasafrina/IT-SPECIALIST-Data-Analytic-1IT-SPECIALIST-Data-Analytic-2/README.md

 # IT-SPECIALIST-Data-Analytic-1IT-SPECIALIST-Data-Analytic-2
+Welcome to "IT Specialist Data Analytics 2"! 🛫

+Step directly into a wealth of resources and code snippets designed to deepen your understanding of the foundational concepts of Data Analytics, essential for honing your skills in data analysis.

+We've assembled a diverse selection of subjects, spanning comprehension of the Varieties of Data Analysts, Relationship Analysis, Data Characterization, Statistical Inference (Paired T-test), Machine Learning Regression - Basic Linear Regression.

+Let's commence this thrilling data Journey Together! 📊✨

+Thanks for visiting! 🙌

 ## Types Of Data Analysis
 Analyzing raw data to find patterns, trends, and insights that can provide important information about a certain business area is known as data analytics.
 Following that, deft, data-driven decisions are made using these insights.